 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 Each oral syringe supplied with AGAMREE may be used for up to 45 days.

+Use with an enteral feeding tube:

+AGAMREE can be administered through an enteral feeding tube (12 – 24 fr) without modification or dilution of the usual prescribed dose.
+AGAMREE should not be mixed with the feeding formula or other products.
+Flushing the enteral feeding tube with a minimum of 20 ml of water before and after administration of AGAMREE should be performed.

 7. MARKETING AUTHORISATION HOLDER